Are Windows permissions and rights retained when restoring to alternate location?

 The highest setting possible for Jumbo Frames is

-Please note that this will work on Nic1, but not on Nic0 (the two interfaces have different e1000 chipsets and also have different feature sets).
-No errors shown if it doesn’t work when changing MTU size.
-The MTU value simply goes back to the default on reloading the page if the setting didn’t take.
+Please note that this will work on NIC1, but not on NIC0 (the two interfaces have different e1000 chipsets and also have different feature sets).
+No errors shown if it does not work when changing MTU size.
+The MTU value simply goes back to the default on reloading the page if the setting did not take.

-- Reboot the CFA to make sure changes apply.
+Reboot cloud failover appliance to make sure the changes applied.

-- Some sets of archive jobs are crossed out on the Archive > History subtab.
+- Some sets of archive jobs are crossed out in the CFA Management Console › Archive › History.

-- Archive > History will only cross out an AutoArchiveSet if the disk gets re-formatted.
-If you purge the jobs or format, a new AutoArchiveSet is created.
+- The system will only cross out an automatically archived set if the disk gets re-formatted.
+If you purge the jobs or format, a new automatically archived set is created.

 Some customers prefer to purge and not get the strike-outs.
 They say they like the historical “picture” they get over time.
 Others prefer to format each time and be able to see that that archive set is gone and no longer valid.